To teach in a Western Australian public school, including relief teaching, you must have a recognised tertiary teaching degree.

 To become an early childhood teacher you need either:

-- a minimum of a three year degree, followed by a one year Graduate Diploma in Early Childhood Education or Master of Early Childhood.
+- a minimum of a three year degree, followed by a Graduate Diploma or Master of Teaching specialising in early childhood education.